LivePersonInc/developer-center/pages/documents/ConversationalAI/ThirdPartyBots/MicrosoftBotFramework.md

 The behavior of the welcome event is different depending on whether the bot is for chat or messaging.
 This divergence comes down to the way that each individual LivePerson product works..

-A Messaging conversation qualifies as "initiated" from a LiveEngage perspective only after the consumer sends their first message.
+A Messaging conversation qualifies as "initiated" from a Conversational Cloud perspective only after the consumer sends their first message.
 The consumer is prompted for their initial message in the channel they have chosen to initiate the conversation.
 As a result, the consumer’s first message is something that can be parsed by the bot and an intent determined.

 A Chat conversation is considered started when the chat is routed to an agent.
 Best practice is for the agent to provide the first response.
 In this scenario, there is no text from the consumer to parse, thus the default ‘WELCOME’ event is utilized as a start point for the bot to prompt the user to provide input and progress the conversation.